martinjrobins/diffsol/book/src/specify/closure/autodiff.md

 cargo +nightly run --release
 ```

-For more details on installing and using `std::autodiff` in general please consult the
+For more details on installing and using `std::autodiff` please consult the
 [internal](https://rustc-dev-guide.rust-lang.org/autodiff/internals.html) and
 [user docs](https://doc.rust-lang.org/std/autodiff/index.html)

 ## Compiling workspaces

 `RUSTFLAGS` applies to every crate that Cargo compiles, including dependencies.
-When compiling the `diffsol` tests, we found that some of our dev dependencies
+When compiling the `diffsol` tests, we found that some of our dependencies
 can fail to compile with `-Zautodiff=Enable`.
 If you run into a similar problem, a rustc wrapper can
 append the flag only for crates that use autodiff.
 This repository's wrapper is
 an example: